-Blocks runs on Macintosh, Windows and Linux computers, connecting to virtually any number of displays, players and other subsystems.
-You produce, configure and manage everything over the local network using your laptop computer.
+Blocks runs on MacOS, Windows and Linux computers, connecting to virtually any number of displays, players and other subsystems.
+You produce, configure and manage everything over the local network using your web browser.

 This web page contains detailed technical documentation of many aspects and applications of Blocks.
 Before continuing below, you should be familiar with the basic concepts of Blocks as described in the Blocks Manual.

 Learn how to use blocks from our resource collection.

 The most valuble resource when getting to know the concepts and the components in Blocks.

 Our collections of video tutorials that help with everything from familiarizing yourself with Blocks to advanced tutorials for custom development.

 Application notes provide inspiration and make it easy to try out ideas, hone your Blocks skills and learn best practices.
 Many of them come with a complete set of files, including everything you need to run it on your own Blocks server/laptop.